Software Alternatives, Accelerators & Startups

 • Using GitHub Discussions to host my Astro blog comments and reactions

 When I was reading one of the blogs on TkDodo's website, I noticed he was using GisCus for his comment section.
 GisCus is based on GitHub Discussions, so I already had this feature available to me as part of the repository I host my website on.
 The setup was very easy, on the GisCus website you can select the repository you want to use, and it will generate a script for you to include in your website.
-This will... - Source: dev.to / 11 months ago
+This will... - Source: dev.to / over 1 year ago

 • Add reactivity to your Next.js blog using giscus

-'use client'; Import { useEffect } from 'react'; Const Comments = ({ repo, repoId, category, categoryId }) => { useEffect(() => { const script = document.createElement('script'); const commentsDiv = document.getElementById('post-comments'); script.async = true; script.setAttribute('src', 'https://giscus.app/client.js'); script.setAttribute('data-repo', repo); ... - Source: dev.to / 11 months ago
+'use client'; Import { useEffect } from 'react'; Const Comments = ({ repo, repoId, category, categoryId }) => { useEffect(() => { const script = document.createElement('script'); const commentsDiv = document.getElementById('post-comments'); script.async = true; script.setAttribute('src', 'https://giscus.app/client.js'); script.setAttribute('data-repo', repo); ... - Source: dev.to / over 1 year ago

 • Linen.dev: The 500KB Slack Alternative

 This looks cool!
 I'm definitely going to keep an eye on it.
 I searched and searched for an easy and free (for a small number of user) community building SaaS that I could easily integrate into my static website.
 I ended up trying to launch my community via github discussions + giscus[1].
-Don't know if it will scale well and I dont get the SEO benefit of the forum actually being at my domain, but its really simple... - Source: Hacker News / about 1 year ago
+Don't know if it will scale well and I dont get the SEO benefit of the forum actually being at my domain, but its really simple... - Source: Hacker News / over 1 year ago

 • Idea to use subreddit as comment system on static sites